-Edward read Software Engineering (MSc) and Business Administration (MBA) at the University of Oxford (Exeter College), Theology and Religous Studies (BA) at the University of Cambridge (Hughes Hall), Public Administration (MPA) at the London School of Economics and is a final year doctoral degree candidate in Clinical Medicine Research at Imperial College London under the supervision of Associate Professor Josip Car and Professor Azeem Majeed.
-Edward is Chartered Engineer (Engineering Council), a Fellow of the British Computer Society and a Fellow of the Chartered Management Institute.
+Edward read Software Engineering and Business Administration at the University of Oxford (Exeter College), Theology and Religous Studies at the University of Cambridge (Hughes Hall), Public Administration at the London School of Economics and Clinical Medicine Research at Imperial College London under the supervision of Associate Professor Josip Car and Professor Azeem Majeed.
+Edward is a Chartered Engineer (Engineering Council), a Fellow of the British Computer Society and a Fellow of the Chartered Management Institute.

 Sir David Cooksey Fellowship in Healthcare Translation

-THE DESIGN, DEVELOPMENT AND EVALUATION OF DIGITAL HEALTHCARE INNOVATIONS TO IMPACT ANALYSIS AND INSIGHT OF HEALTHCARE DATA
+THE DESIGN, DEVELOPMENT AND EVALUATION OF DIGITAL HEALTH SOLUTIONS TO IMPACT ANALYSIS AND INSIGHT OF HEALTHCARE DATA

 European Institute for Innovation and Technology (EIT) Health, Higher Education Funding Council for England (HEFCE), NHS England, European Institute for Innovation and Technology (EIT) Digital